ibm-cloud-docs/discovery-data/sentence-classifier.md

 You can use the APIs for applying sentence classifier enrichment to your documents.
 Using the APIs, you can create a sentence classifier enrichment, and also manage the enrichment such as updating and deleting it.

-For using the sentence classifier APIs, do the following things:
+To use the sentence classifier APIs, do the following things:

 1. Create a sentence classifier enrichment using the `create an enrichment` method in the API.